It’s important to understand the difference between state mindfulness and trait mindfulness (dispositional mindfulness).

 The Dispositional Mindfulness Scale

 You might wonder what level of dispositional mindfulness you possess.
-If so, you might like to take the Dispisitional Mindfulness Scale, which you can see below.
+If so, you might like to take the Dispisitional Mindfulness Scale.

 The Dispositional Mindfulness Scale has been scientifically validated and is one of the best ways to measure your mindfulness.
 Plus, it only takes about 10 minutes.